OOPSpam/help/content/report/_index.en.md

 ### WordPress

-Use [the Form Spam Entries and Form Ham Entries](/wordpress/form-entries/) tables to report false positives and false negatives.
+Use [the Form Spam Entries and Form Valid Entries](/wordpress/form-entries/) tables to report false positives and false negatives.

 ### Zapier, Make.com, Bubble.io